Force over Distance: Chapter 50

 Rush sent him a vague sense of exhausted assent through their link, and taking that as an invitation, Young snapped together with the scientist.
 He was shocked to feel how much his efforts had exhausted the other man.

 “Did that tire you out, genius?”
-He whispered absently, running his fingers through the hair at the base of Rush’s neck.
+He ran his fingers through the hair at the base of Rush’s neck.

 “No,” the scientist murmured, his eyes shut, collapsed bonelessly against Young.

 Young made a sympathetic sound.
-“You have no idea idea what I just did, do you?” he whispered, continuing to run his fingers through Rush’s hair.
+“You have no idea idea what I just did, do you?”
+He turned his hold into a real hug.
 “Not a damn clue.”

-“Make out,” Rush murmured against his shoulder, an affronted gloss atop profound exhaustion.
+“Make out,” Rush said into his shoulder, with an affronted gloss over profound exhaustion.

 “Yeah,” Young whispered.
 “Close enough.
 I’ll tell you later.
-Come on, genius.
 You need to lie down.”

 Young eased him back, coming forward himself until he was half on top of the man.

 “I’ll tell you later.”
-Young propped himself on one elbow and looked down at the scientist.
+Young propped himself on his elbow and looked down at the scientist.

 “Mendacity,” Rush murmured listlessly.